-3.4.3.
+3.5.3.
 Interviews for Transfer of Status

 The application will be sent to two independent assessors among Faculty members, never to include your supervisor(s).
 They will arrange with you a formal interview to discuss your application for Transfer of Status.
 The interview will normally last for up to an hour.
 Interviews must be timetabled within the varied commitments of Faculty members and will not all take place at the same time, so please do not worry if others are interviewed earlier than you.
-Please ensure that you discuss any travel plans for your third term of study (normally Trinity Term) with the Graduate Studies Office, in order to confirm the interview schedule before making final bookings.
+Please ensure that you discuss any travel plans for your third term of study for full-time students or sixth term of study for part-time students (normally Trinity term) with the Graduate Studies Office, in order to confirm the interview schedule before making final bookings.
 If you have not been contacted by your assessors by Friday of 3rd week of that term, please contact the Graduate Studies Office.